commercialhaskell/stack/doc/configure/index.md

 of the features are complex and separate pages are dedicated to them.

-The behaviour of Stack is configurable using environment variables, YAML configuration files and global flags and options on the command line.
+The behaviour of Stack is configurable using environment variables, YAML configuration files, global flags and options on the command line and customisation scripts.

 ## Environment variables